nhudinh2103/Databricks-NYC-Taxi/README.md

 Copies data from NYC source into cloud storage (stored as CSV)
 - Azure: **Azure Data Factory**
 - GCP: **Storage Transfer Service**
+- AWS: Instead of using data transfer (which has complex setup) or copying from GCP (which is too slow), data is copied from Azure to AWS using [Azure Blob to Amazon S3 solution](https://aws.amazon.com/blogs/modernizing-with-aws/azure-blob-to-amazon-s3/).
+Note that you'll need to tweak the code slightly and set up necessary permissions in Azure for this solution to work properly.

 #### **Data Ingestion (Apache Spark)**
 Apache Spark on Databricks processes raw CSV data into optimized formats for analytics: